earthly/website/blog/_posts/2023-06-15-chown-permissions-chmod.md

     Learn how to change file and directory ownership in Linux using the `chown` command.
 This article explains the importance of ownership in Linux, how permissions work, and provides examples of using `chown` to change ownership.
 last_modified_at: 2023-07-19
 ---
-**This article explains the fundamentals of managing file ownership in Linux.
-Earthly streamlines your build process through containerization, ideal for users proficient with `chown`.
-[Learn more](/).**
+**This article explains the basics of managing ownership in Linux.
+Earthly provides advanced build automation for CI/CD pipelines.
+[Learn more about Earthly](/).**

 In Linux, file, and directory ownership is a core aspect of the operating system's security and file management model.
 Each file and directory has an *owner* and a *group* assigned to it.
 The owner of a file or directory is the user who created it, and the group is a collection of users who share the same permissions for that file or directory.